Anurag-Ghosh/IBM-Data-Analyst-Capstone-Project/README.md

 - Around 3/4 of professional developers globally held at least a bachelor's degree.
 - Around 3/4 of survey respondents in professional developer roles were under 35 years old.
 - Windows and Linux were the most popular platforms to work with.
 - jQuery was the most popular web frame to work with.
 Angular.js, ASP.NET, and React.js also were quite popular as well.
+- The dominance of JavaScript and HTML/CSS and the adoption of MySQL highlights the central role of web development in the programming landscape
+- The prevalence of MySQL, PostgreSQL, and Microsoft SQL Server highlight the critical role of effective data management in software development.